Coming soon: “The Secret Life of Paris in the 1930s: Vintage Photographs by Brassaï”

 Also included are five “Transmutation” photographs made with the cliché-verre technique, a hybrid form of photography and etching in which Brassaï scratched imagery onto an existing photographic glass-plate negative before printing it.
 This experimental technique was developed in collaboration with Brassaï’s close friend, Spanish artist Pablo Picasso (1881–1973).

 Organized by art2art Circulating Exhibitions.
-This exhibition is generously supported by gifts from Mr. Howard S. Kaylor, The Waltersdorf Family Donor Advised Fund at the CFWC, and Mr. Lewis Kawaja.
+This exhibition is generously supported by gifts from Mr. Howard S. Kaylor, The Waltersdorf Family Donor Advised Fund at the CFWC, and Mr. Louis Kawaja.

 Photographs copyright the Brassaï Estate